-Welcome to episode 3 of Martech Mastery — a new video series from ActionIQ’s Head of Martech Strategy, James Meyers.
+Welcome to episode 3 of Martech Mastery: CDP vs MDM and Their Key Differences.
+This a video series from ActionIQ’s Head of Martech Strategy, James Meyers.
 As a former analyst for one of the world’s most respected technology research and advisory firms, James wants to help you make great technology decisions and look like an expert in the process.
-You can also check out episode 1: CDP 101 and episode 2: CDP Benefits & Cost of Doing Nothing.

-Today’s episode of Martech Mastery is about the differences between customer data platforms (CDP) and master data management (MDM) systems.
-Watch the video above and scroll down to read a breakdown.
+This episode of Martech Mastery is about the differences between customer data platforms (CDP) and master data management (MDM) systems.
+Watch the video below and keep scrolling to read a breakdown:

 As James points out in the above video, CDPs and MDMs are designed for different end users with distinct goals.